bitcoinops/bitcoinops.github.io/_topics/en/soft-fork-activation.md

   earlier, would be rejected at the 95% threshold).

   The 75% threshold was reach at block height 359,753.
-The 95% threshold was reached at block 363,725 (date 4 July 2015) and all nodes running [Bitcoin Core version 0.10.0][] or later (or a compatible implementation) began enforcing the new rules.
+The 95% threshold was reached at block 363,725 (4 July 2015) and all nodes running [Bitcoin Core version 0.10.0][] or later (or a compatible implementation) began enforcing the new rules.
 However, at block height 363,731, one of the miners who had not been signaling